Carricklie/directLendingForm/README.md

 click on import

-import the sql file, then open :
+import the directlendingsocidia.sql file, then open :

 http://localhost/directLendingForm/Form.php